 Acting as a central hub to guide the businesses activities without constraining strategic thinking and simultaneously communicating to customers what they can expect and will be delivered by the brand.

-And there you have a snapshot of the power of a manifesto.
+And there, you have a snapshot of the benefits of a manifesto.
 But don’t just read this and move on.
 Start typing and making notes, see where the newfound freedom can take your business.